scanzy/electric-scraper/DOCS.md

 The function takes the following arguments:
 - `manuCodes`: list of manifacturer codes of the components (required)
-- `hints`: websites or keywords to match the website to scrape from
+- `hints`: website domains or keywords to match the website to scrape from
 - `files`: list of file tags to scrape (None = all configured files)
 - `basePath`: base path to save the files to download
 - `format`: "html", "md", "txt" (default = txt)